python/typeshed/CONTRIBUTING.md

   intermediate commit messages.
 * If stubs for a new library are submitted, notify the library's maintainers.

-When reviewing PRs, follow these guidelines:
+When reviewing pull requests, follow these guidelines:

 * Typing is hard.
 Try to be helpful and explain issues with the PR, especially to new contributors.